ekronborg/.dotfiles/README.md

 1. Backup your current configurations files
 2. Clone this repository
 3. Run `install.sh`

 Please note that `install.sh` will ***remove*** any existing configuration files and afterwards create symbolic links to the files included in this repository.
-Herefter, the the latest changes can be pulled from git by `git pull`.
+Hereafter, the latest changes can be pulled from git by `git pull`.

 ## Dependencies